Eyjafjallajokull/wecomp/README.md

 Then:

 	git clone https://github.com/Eyjafjallajokull/wecomp

+If you can, make it system wide:

 	cd wecomp
-	make install
+	sudo make install

 Configure
 ---------

-Wecomp uses jsmin (by Douglas Crockford) for JS compression.
+Wecomp uses jsmin (by Douglas Crockford) for JS compression by default.
 You can also setup Google closure compiler, YUI Compressor or whatever you like.
-Set it in code:
+Examples how to do it included in source.

-	jscompiler = '...'

 Use
 ---